ProDataMan/ansible_best_windows/labs/setup-ansible/index.md

 2. In the "Source Control" pane, review the changes you made to the file.
 3. Enter a commit message that describes the changes you made.
 4. Click the checkmark icon to commit the changes.
-5. If you get an error about "user.email" and "user.name" not being set, do the following.
+If you get an error about "user.email" and "user.name" not being set, do the following.

-    6. Open PowerShell and type:
+1. Open PowerShell and type:
-        7. cd "C:\Program Files\Git\bin"
+   1. `cd "C:\Program Files\Git\bin"`
-        8. git config --global user.name "< your name >"
+   2. `git config --global user.name "< your name >`
-        9. git config --global user.email "< your email address >"
+   3. `git config --global user.email "< your email address >"`
-10.
 7. Click on the "..." menu in the "Source Control" pane, and select "Push" to push the changes to GitHub.
 8. If you are prompted, log into GitHub to authenticate.